-This change came with a broader understanding of financial security.
-Initially, I was thinking of financial security as synonymous with financial independence.
-Once I realized that it was not an all or nothing concept, I began to work toward my ideal life now.
+This change helped me broaden my understanding of financial security.
+Initially, I thought of financial security as synonymous with financial independence.
+Once I realized that financial freedom was not all or nothing, I began to work toward my ideal life now.

 I didn’t have to be miserable working a full-time job to earn a high income so that I could fully retire in a few years.

-I previously saw it as they make demands and I acquiesce.
+I previously saw it as a relationship where they make demands and I acquiesce.
 Now I see it as a relationship where I provide them with my skills and effort, and they provide me with a paycheck and a good work environment.

-If I am unhappy or if they aren’t providing me with what I need, I can leave.
+If I am unhappy or if they aren’t providing me with what I need, I can ask for what I need or leave.

-Because I now understand my value and don’t need the job, I am able to set clear boundaries of what I will and won’t do.
+Because I now understand my value and don’t need the job in the short-term, I am able to set clear boundaries of what I will and won’t do.

 Decoupling Meaning from Work